It pays to be fully invested during a bull market.

 Bruce Berkowitz, Larry Pitkowsky, and Keith Trauner manage The Fairholme Fund (FAIRX).
 Their motto: "Ignore the crowd."

 It's a marketable aphorism, sure, but it's also one the team believes in.
-In a recent letter to shareholders, the trio wrote a passage that should be tacked inside every investor's locker:
+In a recent letter to shareholders, the trio wrote a passage that is applicable to today and should be tacked inside every investor's locker:

 Being prepared for unpredictable stock market storms is an integral part of the process of seeking above-average long-term returns.
 While always prepared to snap at the right opportunity, we view the Fund's meaningful cash and U.S. Treasury Bill holdings to be a strategic advantage ... [one that] should give our shareholders a measurable advantage over their investing lifetimes.

-That's why Fairholme is carrying more than 20% of its assets in cash alongside holdings in Calumet
+That's why Fairholme was carrying more than 20% of its assets in cash at the end of August, alongside holdings in White Mountains Insurance

 A lifetime is a long time